 When I look back on what has become second nature, I am amazed that they are things a year ago I would never have even considered doing.

 Travel is expensive!
-Consider the accommodations, transport, food, activities and entertainment, insurance, a storage unit if you have one back home, replacing things you lose along the way, general medical costs (birth control, contact lenses, Band-Aids, etc.) and other miscellaneous emergency funds and the costs quickly add up.
+Consider the accommodations, transport, food, activities and entertainment, insurance, a storage unit if you have one back home, replacing things you lose along the way, expected and unexpected medical costs and other miscellaneous emergency funds and the costs quickly add up.